 Here each prefix has at most two suffixes: (Beware, the) has two, (frumious, Bandersnatch) has zero and the rest have one.
 In a long text, some prefixes would likely have many more than two suffixes.

-3. Create in stages a mix M of the text T as follows.
+3. Create in stages a mix (M) of the text (T) as follows.

 a.
 Choose at uniformly at random a prefix from your list and then choose at uniformly at random one of its suffixes.
 These three words, prefix then suffix, are the first three words of M.

 b.
-Take the last pair of words of M, find it in your list of prefixes ---it must be there by design--- choose at uniformly at random one of its suffixes, and add the suffix to M.
+Take the last pair of words of M, find it in your list of prefixes—it must be there by design—choose at uniformly at random one of its suffixes, and add the suffix to M.

-If no suffix exists for that pair ---which happens if and only if you chose the last prefix in the list--- then chose a new prefix from the list and one of its suffixes uniformly at random.
+If no suffix exists for that pair—which happens if and only if you chose the last prefix in the list—then chose a new prefix from the list and one of its suffixes uniformly at random.

 c.
 Repeat step b until M has length 500 words, say.